Part of the enduring appeal of Barcelona is the ease with which travelers can wander between neighborhoods.

 El Raval is the most vibrant of Barcelona’s neighborhoods, and it's where everything is happening.
 Part of the Old City and located southwest of La Rambla, this neighborhood is home to the Museum of Contemporary Art of Barcelona, as well as Mercat de la Boqueria, the busiest local market in Barcelona, where stall-holders cook with some of the best quality ingredients in the city.

 El Raval is also the most multicultural neighborhood in Barcelona, making it an area of huge contrasts.
-If you fancy a more local party vibe than in Barceloneta, check out El Raval’s bar-hopping scene.
+If you fancy a more local party vibe than in Barceloneta, check the nightlife here is great.
 Stop into Bar Marsella, a late-night institution known for being the oldest continuously open bar in the city.

 6. Barri Gòtic